Threshold 1 Accelerated Remitter

 How It Works In Canada

 Under current CRA guidance, Threshold 1 accelerated remitters are existing employers whose average monthly withholding amount from two calendar years earlier falls into the lower accelerated band rather than the regular or Threshold 2 band.
-In practice, that means payroll usually has to track remittance periods within the month and make sure each completed payroll run is matched to the right due date.
+In practice, that means payroll usually works with two remitting periods each month:

 That makes Threshold 1 accelerated status closely connected to: